-Image Processing Toolbox™ and Neural Network Toolbox™ provide many options to remove noise from images.
-The simplest and fastest solution is to use a pretrained denoising neural network.
+Image Processing Toolbox™ and Deep Learning Toolbox™ provide many options to remove noise from images.
+The simplest and fastest solution is to use the built-in pretrained denoising neural network, called DnCNN.
 However, the pretrained network does not offer much flexibility in the type of noise recognized.
 For more flexibility, train your own network using predefined layers, or train a fully custom denoising neural network.

 Noise removal works only with 2-D single-channel images.
 If you have multiple color channels, or if you are working with 3-D images, remove noise by treating each channel or plane separately.
 For an example, see Remove Noise from Color Image Using Pretrained Neural Network.

 The network recognizes only Gaussian noise, with a limited range of standard deviation.

 To load the pretrained DnCNN network, use the